-You always told me that travelling alone was a good way to grow as a person but when we met I wasn’t sure you were right.
+You always told me that traveling alone was a good way to grow as a person but when we met I wasn’t sure you were right.
 Now, a handful of years later (and quite a lot more traveling under my belt), I would have to say I agree with you more.
-Now I might not believe that everyone should travel in the same way, but there is something about travelling alone that is very different from travelling with a buddy.
+Now I might not believe that everyone should travel in the same way, but there is something about traveling alone that is very different from traveling with a buddy.

-While I have also done entire trips with friends, I have found that travelling alone fits my own travel style, giving me space to breathe when I want to be antisocial.* However, travelling alone can mean one of two things for me: being ‘alone’ all of the time or travelling over longer periods of time and meeting up with different friends along the way.
+While I have also done entire trips with friends, I have found that traveling alone fits my own travel style, giving me space to breathe when I want to be antisocial.* However, traveling alone can mean one of two things for me: being ‘alone’ all of the time or traveling over longer periods of time and meeting up with different friends along the way.
 Either way, I don’t actually spend a lot of time alone because I am always constantly interacting with people.
 Let me explain how I travel ‘alone’ a bit more.

 For example, this past Semana Santa I planned a trip to go to Haarlem, Netherlands and Paris, France alone.
 The entire itinerary was planned by me, around what I personally wanted to do.
 However, in The Netherlands I stayed with some friends (who were working most of the time) and met up with another friend who lives in a nearby city.
 I interacted with my wonderful hosts when I could, but the main purpose of my visit was for me to hang out with myself and explore.

 Then in Paris I stayed with a friend of my mother’s.
 He is very kind and we spent mornings and evenings together (aka breakfasts and dinners).
 He also made suggestions of places for me to see in the city and some cheap places to eat well.
 The purpose of this trip was for me to visit museums, something I don’t actually like to do with other people unless it is a small museum or our museum styles are really in sync.
 The whole trip in general included other people, but was based around what I wanted to do, when I wanted to do it (aka my travel style).